OIL: 99 Mbd in 2023

 It is little known the pause in global production seen in 2009 was

 the 11th annual decline since 1975.
 Applying my study

 business cycle patterns, similar

-setbacks can be expected during potential business cycle troughs
+setbacks can be expected during cyclical business cycle troughs

 PS-2500 modelling.
-That said, as BRIC nations gain
+That said, as BRICS nations gain

 prominence on the global scene, USA Recessions

-are having increasingly less influence on both annual oil production
+will have increasingly less influence on oil production volatility, price

 of flow from new facilities.
 A sure sign of the

 health and robustness of the sector is evident by the fact that after addressing